jonem3/ACS341-Assignment/README.md

 **Please note:** The first time the assignment code is run, it will tune the Tensorflow Model hyperparameters, and save them to a folder within the project.
 This will take
 quite some time.
-After this, I would recommend re-running so all relevant information can be seen on the same screen.
+After this, I would recommend deleting `./logs` and re-running so all relevant information can be seen on the same screen.

 ### Generic Project Setup Instructions